mavryk-network/mavryk-protocol/docs/user/logging.rst

 Logging
 =======

-Logging features in Octez allow to monitor the execution of Octez binaries, informing in real time about events of interest, such as errors, completion of certain steps, etc. This is why various software components emit *events* throughout the codebase (see :doc:`../developer/event_logging_framework`), the logging
+Logging features in Mavkit allow to monitor the execution of Mavkit binaries, informing in real time about events of interest, such as errors, completion of certain steps, etc. This is why various software components emit *events* throughout the codebase (see :doc:`../developer/event_logging_framework`), the logging